Tars-Digital/Tars/README.md

 Site da tars

 ## TODO
-- Decidir se sera uma pagina dinamica
+- Texto do site no drive
-- Cobrar textos e imagens - done
+- Cores do site no github
-- perguntar quantas paginas serao
+- Remover arquivos antes de dar commit